 Baby boomers are the oldest generation that are active on social media.
 When we think of an age group that is always posting and checking on social media, I bet millennials are the first thought that comes to mind.
 But the shocking report was baby boomers were more active on social media, and 84% of the boomers stated that the internet had revamped their lives.

 However, boomers are not so efficient in technology as they didn’t grow up using the internet.
 This generation doesn’t understand the dos and don’ts of different social platforms.
 Like typical social media users, they don’t even follow popular brands.
 Moreover, online shopping is the last thing they would do on social media.

 Baby boomers are more likely to watch videos on social media platforms.
 YouTube and Facebook have already successfully replaced TV and phone calls.
-They usually spend time posting image contents and watching family members’ activities.
+They usually spend time posting image content and watching family members’ activities.
 Some of the professionals are quite active on LinkedIn to get updated on professional life.

 Age group: 1946 – 1964

 Generation X is the generation between baby boomers and millennials.
 Among all the different generations, this is the most ignored and neglected age group.
 Gen-X was the last grown-up group before the digital platform took over the world.

 This age group is technologically much more advanced than the baby boomers.
 However, they didn’t grow up with a smartphone either, hence they are not used to the selfie and TikTok culture.
 Gen X is mostly busy taking care of elderly family members or looking after a Generation Z kid.